10 fabulous free apps for working with audio, video, and images

 For serious audio work, the gold standard in open source is the powerhouse Audacity audio software.
 Available for Windows, Mac, and Linux, Audacity works equally well for recording live audio, cutting up existing audio, and cleaning up shoddy audio.

-There’s a semi-steep learning curve—this is meant to go toe-to-toe with the likes of Adobe’s Audition software and other serious tools—but there’s an active community and robust documentation to help make sure you can get the most out of it.
+There’s a semi-steep learning curve—Audacity is meant to go toe-to-toe with the likes of Adobe’s Audition software and other serious tools—but there’s an active community and robust documentation to help make sure you can get the most out of it.

 For very quick audio cropping—say, you just want to remove or isolate part of an audio file —take the free, online AudioTrimmer for a spin.
 It couldn’t be much simpler: Upload a file up to 100 megabytes in size, select a chunk of the audio, opt to keep it or remove it, then output it to an MP3 file.

 And if you’re looking to clean up some questionable audio without lifting a finger, try running it through the AI-based Auphonic tool first to see if it can be fixed automagically.
 With a free account, you can process up to two hours of audio each month.
-That’s great for short podcasts and interviews.
+That’s enough for short podcasts and interviews.